Skip to main content

 The scope of requirements engineering spans three principal domains: business requirements (organizational goals and constraints), user requirements (tasks and outcomes from the user's perspective), and system requirements (functional and non-functional behaviors the software must exhibit).
 The discipline applies across all software development lifecycle models, from plan-driven waterfall programs to iterative agile sprints, though its artifacts and cadence differ significantly between those approaches.

 Requirements engineering sits at the intersection of software engineering, systems engineering, and stakeholder management.
-The Software Engineering Body of Knowledge (SWEBOK v4, IEEE Computer Society) designates requirements engineering as one of its core knowledge areas, listing it alongside design, construction, testing, and maintenance as a foundational professional competency.
+The Software Engineering Body of Knowledge (SWEBOK v4, IEEE Computer Society) designates requirements engineering as one of its core knowledge areas, provider it alongside design, construction, testing, and maintenance as a foundational professional competency.

 Core mechanics or structure